Jennykuma/portfolio-site/src/pages/projects/lisas-button/lisas-button.md

 ---
 #### Challenge
-Create a button that represents another student in class (your "client").
+Create a button that represents another student in the class (your "client").
 The client should recognize themselves in the thing that has been created, and be delighted.

 ---
 #### Problem Statement
 From interviewing Lisa in class and on Slack, I could tell that she is a kind and timid individual.
 Also, she is extremely short for her age!
-I wanted to take the challenge of making a statement for her own character.
+I wanted to take the challenge of making a statement for her character.
 Although she is short and small, I wanted to show that she can be overwhelming for such a little individual.
 I wanted to create something small, but big, which incorporated music and things that she likes.

 ---
 #### Interview
 ##### First Interview
 I was completely in shock about doing an interview.
 I didn't know what to ask her!
-First we took things slow, and I got her birthday.
+First, we took things slow, and I got her birthday.
 From there, we went on a journey that was completely about Lisa.
 I learned about all of the things that she likes and why she likes them.
 I also learned about what music she listens too.
 Her favourite flower.
 Her favourite colour.
 Her love for corgis.
-We kept discussing herself until time was up.
+We kept discussing herself until the time was up.

 By the end of the interview, I thought I would have gotten it all down, but I still didn't know what to make for her.
 One thing I knew for sure was that she is a quirky individual with a love for classical music and many interesting things.